MarlonMontenegro/Microblog_flask/README.md

 This is a simple blog application built with Flask and MongoDB.
 Users can add blog entries, which are saved in a MongoDB database and displayed on the main page.
 The application uses Flask’s templating and routing capabilities, and the blog entries are rendered dynamically in the UI.

 Key Features
 Create and View Blog Entries: Users can submit new blog entries that are saved with a timestamp.
-Each entry is displayed on the home page with the submission date formatted as "Month Day" (e.g., "Oct 30").
+Each entry is displayed on the home page with the submission date formatted as "Month Day".

 Dynamic Templating: The home.html template is used to display blog entries in a user-friendly format.
 Database Storage: Blog entries are stored in a MongoDB database, allowing for persistence across sessions.